johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ### HaltException
-Javalin has a `HaltException` which is handled before other exceptions.
+Occurrent has a `HaltException` which is handled before other exceptions.
 It can be used to short-circuit the request-lifecycle.
 If you throw a `HaltException` in a `before`-handler, no `endpoint`-handler will fire.
 When throwing a `HaltException` you can include a status code, a message, or both:
 {% capture java %}